Spillover of the Myanmar civil war (2021–present): Bangladesh

-Background

-The Rohingya genocide led to around 1 million Rohingya refugees fleeing to Bangladesh.
-In the first week of September 2020, Bangladeshi forces reported that the Tatmadaw started amassing troops and doing unusual buildups in three different locations on the Bangladesh–Myanmar border.
-As a consequence, Bangladesh's foreign minister summoned Myanmar's ambassador, calling for him to desist from such activities and to work for mutually beneficial relations between the two countries.
-Bangladesh stated that was ready to face any situation, deploying the 34 Border Guard Bangladesh battalion on the border with Myanmar.
-This battalion asked their counterparts to arrange a flag meeting but received no response.

-History

-Multiple Tatmadaw artillery strikes have accidentally ended up in Bangladesh territory over the course of the war.
+Multiple Tatmadaw artillery strikes and landmines have accidentally ended up in Bangladesh territory over the course of the war.
+The war has strained Bangladesh's economy significantly by shrinking legal trade with Myanmar and increasing illegal activities such as smuggling, drugs, and human trafficking.

 In August 2022, Bangladesh strongly protested territorial violations when two Myanmar Army mortar shells hit a Rohingya refugee camp in Bangladesh and when a junta helicopter entered Bangladeshi airspace and fired a shell.
 Aung Kyaw Moe, the ambassador of Myanmar to Bangladesh, was summoned by the Bangladesh ministry of foreign affairs four times in 2022 due to multiple violations of Bangladesh's airspace in the Naikhongchhari border area by the Myanmar Army.

 On 3 February 2024, intensifying clashes between the Arakan Army and Tatmadaw in Rakhine state led to mortar shells and bullets landing in Bangladesh, injuring civilians and prompting local villagers to flee.
 Bangladeshi authorities closed schools and madrasas in border villages.
-As tensions increased, Bangladesh strengthened the Bangladesh Police and Bangladesh Coast Guard to be stationed to resist any intrusion through the borders.
-Three hundred and twenty-seven Myanmar Border Guard Police personnel sought refuge in Bangladesh, where they were disarmed and sheltered by the Border Guard Bangladesh (BGB).
+In February 2024, 327 Myanmar Border Guard Police personnel sought refuge in Bangladesh due to clashes with the Arakan Army.
 Two days later, Prime Minister Sheikh Hasina instructed the Bangladesh Armed Forces and BGB to have patience regarding the situation in Myanmar.
 On 7 February BGB Director Mohammad Ashrafuzzaman Siddiqui recommended suspending the naval route to St. Martin's Island in Bangladesh due to the increasing border tensions, accordingly, sea travel to St. Martin's Island is indefinitely closed down by the district administration of Cox's Bazar from 10 February.
 On 8 February 2024, the Tatmadaw agreed to send a ship to take back the stranded BGP personnel in Bangladesh.